polymorphicshade/PolyAssistant.FramePack-Studio/README.md

 ## LoRAs

 Add LoRAs to the /loras/ folder at the root of the installation.
 Select the LoRAs you wish to load and set the weights for each generation.
-Most Hunyuan LoRAs were originally trained for T2V, it's often helpful to run a T2V generation to ensure they're working before useing input impages.
+Most Hunyuan LoRAs were originally trained for T2V, it's often helpful to run a T2V generation to ensure they're working before using input images.

 NOTE: slow lora loading is a known issue